 The first document you'll need to rent an apartment in NYC is a completed rental application.
-Once you decide you want to rent an apartment, you'll need to complete a NYC rental application and make sure to pay all associated application fees as well as to sign the application and any background and credit check authorizations.
+Once you decide you want to rent an apartment, you'll need to complete a NYC rental application and make sure to pay all associated application fees, as well as to sign the application and any background and credit check authorizations.

 *Tip- make sure you use blue or black ink if you’re filling out a paper application.

--Should include hire date and annual salary.
+Should include hire date and annual salary.
 Salary requirements vary from building to building, but you've probably heard of the 40x rent rule for NYC apartments.
-That's a good starting place as most landlords expect at least 40x the monthly rent for tenants and 80X monthly rent for guarantors.
+That's a good starting place as most landlords expect at least 40x the monthly rent for tenants and 80X the monthly rent for guarantors.

 Copy of 2 most recent Bank Statements (checking or savings)

--Be prepared to show at least 2-3 months rent in available funds if you’re applying as a tenant or 6 months rent as a guarantor.
+Be prepared to show at least 2-3 months of rent in available funds if you’re applying as a tenant or six months of rent as a guarantor.

--Bank statements should show account numbers and applicant’s name(s).
+Bank statements should show account numbers and the applicant’s name(s).

 Copy of your U.S. Government Issued Photo ID

--Internationals (those not holding a SSN) must provide a valid copy of Visa & Passport.
+Internationals (those not holding a Social Security Number) must provide a valid copy of Visa & Passport.

--If you have a pet, you may be asked to provide a picture and license number for your pet.
+If you have a pet, you may be asked to provide a picture and license number for your pet.
 If the landlord has breed restrictions or a weight limit for dogs, you might also be asked to provide a letter from your vet with the breed and weight information.
 Additional pet application fees and pet rent may apply.

-Yes, in most instances you can pay your lease up front if you don't otherwise qualify.
-Some buildings, however, are rent stabilized and cannot legally accept upfront payment.
-In these cases, you can still rent in those buildings by using a guarantor service like The Guarantors.
+Yes, in most instances, you can pay your lease upfront if you don't otherwise qualify.
+Some buildings, however, are rent-stabilized and cannot legally accept upfront payment.
+In these cases, you can still rent in those buildings by using a NYC guarantor service like Insurent or The Guarantors.

-This is case-by-case as it depends on the landlord as well as your situation, but a good rule of thumb is that larger high-rise buildings will be less flexible and accommodating than smaller landlords who may be open to accepting something along the lines of first and last months rent plus a 1 or 1.5-month security deposit.
+This is case-by-case as it depends on the landlord as well as your situation, but a good rule of thumb is that larger high-rise buildings will be less flexible and accommodating than smaller landlords who may be open to accepting something along the lines of first and last months rent plus a 1-month security deposit.

-Is the application fee refunded if I don't get approved?
+5. Is the apartment application fee refunded if I don't get approved?

-The application fee is non-refundable pretty much all the time.
+The apartment application fee is non-refundable pretty much all the time.
 Luckily the newly passed Housing Stability and Tenant Protection Act of 2019 caps rental application fees at $20.

 Unfortunately, no, there isn't, although if you're applying to multiple buildings owned by the same landlord, you should be okay with just one application.
 Otherwise, you'll need to pay and fill out separate applications for each building you wish to apply at.
-One way to try and mitigate rental application fees is to ask your agent for a refund, especially on smaller $50-100 fees.
-Most agents will be willing to offer a refund assuming you sign with them as they'd rather you not miss out on a place because you're worried about paying multiple application fees.
+One way to try and mitigate rental application fees is to ask your agent for a refund.
+Most agents will be willing to offer a rebate, assuming you sign with them as they'd rather you not miss out on a place because you're worried about paying multiple application fees.